 About Our Township

-The township has a total area of 13.9 square miles, of which 13.7 square miles is land and 0.27 square miles, or 1.87%, is water, with approximately 50 miles of roadway.
+The township has a total area of 13.9 square miles with approximately 50 miles of roadway.

 In December 2024, the Kingston Township Board of Supervisors adopted and approved an official flag, further solidifying the township’s identity and pride in its history and community.
 The flag represents the township’s unique characteristics, geography and heritage.